Putin puts nuclear forces on high alert, escalating tensions

 “Unload your weapons, raise your hands so that our servicemen and civilians can understand that you have heard us.
 This is your ticket home,” Moisiuk said in a Facebook video.

-The number of casualties so far from Europe's largest land conflict since World War II remained unclear amid the fog of combat.
+The number of casualties from Europe's largest land conflict since World War II remained unclear amid the fog of war.
+While the fighting in Ukraine so far has not compared to the bloodshed of World War II, Russia has a long history in Chechnya and Syria of using indiscriminate urban bombing to crush resistance.

 Ukraine's U.N. ambassador, Sergiy Kyslytsya, tweeted Saturday that Ukraine appealed to the International Committee of the Red Cross “to facilitate repatriation of thousands of bodies of Russian soldiers.”
 An accompanying chart claimed 3,500 Russian troops have been killed.